raylutz/daffodil/README.md

 If keyfield is set, then that column must be a hashable type and must have unique values.
 Searches of row entries based on the keyfield will use dictionary lookups, which are highly optimized by Python.
 Column names are also in a dictionary structure to speed row and column lookups by name.

+Creating a key index does not remove that field from the data array, but creates an additional key dictionary, kd.

-When adopting a file that may have a keyfield, it will be best to first not specify the keyfield and check that it only has unique values before setting it as the keyfield.
-The method .set_keyfield(keyfield) can be used to set the keyfield later.
+When adopting a file that may have a keyfield, it will be best to follow the following steps:
+1. Set keyfield='' to turn off the key indexing functionality.
+2. check that the proposed keyfield column has only unique values
+3. remove, delete, or otherwise deal with records with duplicate keys so the keys are unique.
+4. Use method .set_keyfield(keyfield) to set the keyfield and build the lookup dictionary.

 Only one keyfield is supported.

 ## Common Usage Pattern

-Common usage pattern allows iteration over the rows and appending to another instance.
+One common usage pattern allows iteration over the rows and appending to another instance.
 For example:

         # read csv file into 2-d array, handling column headers and unflattening
         my_pydf = Pydf.from_csv(file_path, unflatten=True)